b-rodrigues/fput/manuscript/fprog.md

     removes “.csv” from each of these names.
 Start by creating a function that does so using `stri_split()` from the package `stringi` (you can also use `strsplit()` from base R).
-Below is an illustration of how it’s supposed to work:
+Below is an illustration of how it's supposed to work:

 <!-- end list -->